 Solution: Use IT project management software to keep senior management informed about your team’s availability and experience.
 That way, management can prepare a more realistic timeline when assigning IT projects.

-Scope creep occurs when the original goals of the project become overshadowed because stakeholders continue adding new requirements and deliverables.
-Scope creep can be a stressful part of IT project management because it derails the project and requires constant maneuvering.
+Scope creep occurs when the original goals of the project become overshadowed if stakeholders continue adding new requirements and deliverables.
+It can potentially derail a project and requires constant maneuvering.

 To reduce the frequency of scope creep, set strong project objectives from the beginning, have a change control process in place, and do your best to communicate with stakeholders every step of the way.